 30 days prior to departure or less: 100% of the trip price

 COVID-19 Italy is currently open to vaccinated American travelers.
-The entire country has been diligent and successful in managing the virus and we're very confident that restrictions will be lifted and we'll be able to safely travel together in spring 2022.
+The entire country has been diligent in managing the virus and as of fall 2021 over 80% of eligible citizens are fully vaccinated.
 Please note that during the trip, we will adhere to any/all local regulations that are in place, which may include (but are not limited to) showing proof of vaccination, negative test requirements and/or obligatory mask wearing.
 Your health and safety is absolutely our highest priority.

 AIRFARE International flights to and from the U.S. are not included in Cohica Guided Trips.
 However, if you’d like our recommendations on the most cost-effective and efficient flights from your home airport, just ask.